Skip to main content

 Many goal assumptions are derived — they automatically pull values from the client's Profile data.
 For example:

-• Spending Need on a Retirement goal comes from the client's annual burn rate (entered in Cashflow)
+• Spending Need on a Retirement goal comes from the client's annual burn rate (entered under Profile → Cash Flow)

 • Years Until Retirement comes from the oldest adult's age